Sahand-hsn/bms_manager/README.md

 # bms_manager

-# Installation
+## Installation
 clone the package into your workspace.

-## to bring up the CAN interface at startup:
-the following file is created "/etc/systemd/network/80-can.network " that has the following content inside it.
+and to bring up the CAN interface at startup: the following file is created "/etc/systemd/network/80-can.network " that has the following content inside it.